felixlu/awesome-stars/topics.md

 - [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
 - [kernc/backtesting.py](https://github.com/kernc/backtesting.py) - :mag_right: :chart_with_upwards_trend: :snake: :moneybag:  Backtest trading strategies in Python.
 - [caronc/apprise](https://github.com/caronc/apprise) - Apprise - Push Notifications that work with just about every platform!
-- [YaoApp/yao](https://github.com/YaoApp/yao) - Yao is an all-in-one application engine that enables developers to create web apps, REST APIs, enterprise apps, and more, with AI as a seamless collaborator.
 - [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [TechEmpower/FrameworkBenchmarks](https://github.com/TechEmpower/FrameworkBenchmarks) - Source for the TechEmpower Framework Benchmarks project
 - [yandex/yandex-tank](https://github.com/yandex/yandex-tank) - Load and performance benchmark tool